Ast3risk-ops/Tomb-Scripts/index.md

-# Welcome to the homepage of Tomb-Scripts
+# Welcome to the homepage of Tomb-Scripts.